GabMus/linuxgamingcentral-website/README.md

 `git submodule add -f https://github.com/panr/hugo-theme-terminal.git themes/terminal`

-After that you should be able to run the site locally:
+After that you should be able to run the site locally (make sure you have the `hugo` package installed on your system before running):

 `hugo server -D`